pypa/pipenv/README.rst

        Install a local setup.py into your virtual environment/Pipfile:
        $ pipenv install -e .

-       Use a lower-level pip command to get info about a package:
+       Use a lower-level pip command:
        $ pipenv run pip freeze

     Commands: